ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

 E.g. A law that want to help children may end up harm children

 Paternalistic lie vs. White lie: white lie can be done to someone with full autonomy while you don't want to hurt their feelings

+# Hume Of the obligation of promises

+Aristotle's future contingent seems to be problematic when you promise something in the future; It becomes a necessary thing that there is an obligation.